The Heritage of the Cherokee Tribes

 Cultural Traditions

-The Cherokee tribes prioritize storytelling within their society to pass down history and lessons throughout generations.
+The live near the fertile valleys along the reivers.
+Their life is interwinged with the natural world.
+There is task division based on the age and gender.
 Cherokee tribes also have a rich mosaic of art through pottery making, basket weaving, and beadwork as a means of connecting with nature and spreading meaningful messages.
-Music and dancing are another key component of their culture.
+Music and dancing are another key component of their culture which are integral part of their gatherings and ceremonies, with rhythmic drumming and singing accompanying the raditional dances like the Stomp Dance.
 The Stomp Dance is a dance performed to honor nature, organisms, and their ancestors.
+Most of their artistic expressions and traditions reflected their deep connection to the nature and their ancestors.

 The Trail of Tears